lensesio/coyote/README.md

-The best example for understanding how to setup a coyote test, would be the [kafka-tests.yaml](https://github.com/Landoop/coyote/blob/master/tests/kafka-tests.yml) which we use to test our Confluent Platform setup for the [Landoop Boxes](https://docs.landoop.com/pages/your-box/).
+The best example for understanding how to setup a coyote test, would be the [kafka-tests.yaml](https://github.com/Landoop/coyote/blob/master/tests/kafka-tests.yml) which we use to test our Kafka setup for the
+[Landoop Boxes](https://docs.landoop.com/pages/your-box/).

 *Important:* coyote stores the stderr and stdout of each command in memory, so